I’m seeing more and more people jumping rope at the gym and it turns out that they are onto something…

 The jump rope is a cardiovascular and calisthenics exercise that primarily targets the calves and to a lesser degree the chest, shoulders, biceps, forearms, quads, triceps, glutes, and hamstrings.

-Jump Rope also improves your agility, hand-to-eye coordination and balance – you’ll feel more steady on your feet.
+Jump Rope improves your agility, hand-to-eye coordination and balance – you’ll feel more steady on your feet.
 It is also a good exercise for building stronger bones.

 Beginners: 5 – 15 minute sessions, 3-4 times per week.